Skip links

 How Addiction Affects The Body

-addiction affects the body
+addiction affect the body

 Although addiction is strongly connected with mental health and how we respond to stress and trauma, there is a strong physical health component to it as well.
-Here are some examples of how substance abuse and physical wellbeing are connected:
+Here are some examples of how substance abuse and physical well-being are connected:

 • Addiction to some substances, such as prescription opioids, can originate from chronic pain